FeevaDVA/CMSC312OSsimulator/README.md

+Github Link: FeevaDVA/CMSC312OSsimulator (github.com)
 # CMSC312OSsimulator
-This is a Operating Simulator made for my class CMSC 312 at VCU The design of this Simulator uses a GUI as the main way of navigating and will show the processes in real time.
+This is an Operating Simulator made for my class CMSC 312 at VCU The design of this Simulator uses a GUI as the main way of navigating and will show the processes in real time.
 You can also add and stop the simulator in real time.
 I decided to use a GUI instead of a UI for phase I because I felt that it was much more natural to navigate a GUI for the User and will make it much more pleasing to watch the simulator.
 As for what scheduling algorithm that I choose to run I decided to go with round robin as I felt that it was the most pleasant to watch work.
 The quantum that I settled with was 20 not because it was the most optimal, I felt that it was the most pleasing to watch run as you can see it complete task if I used a bigger number there are chances that I would skip over some tasks as the way that I run the simulator is to not run each CPU cycle but to decrement the amount of cycles from the process and match the task.
 I use a list to keep all the active processes and to check them but when they are out of cycles, they get marked to TERMINATED which then moves them from the process list to the terminated list.
 This is to keep the list of processes in the list manageable so that we won’t have to cycle through a list of ever-growing processes the only list that grows is the terminated list. critical sections are dealt with by a semaphore like operation where P is called in the template and then V is called when it’s done.
 No other processes can interrupt it and enter the critical section while a process is in it, they will just go to busy wait.
+I spent quite a while on making sure that the program runs smoothly and that it looks satisfying to watch the processes complete.
+I setup ways for memory to be implemented and I think that adding fork will be easy also since I made it check the tasks, but I think that for Phase I that this came out well.
+The process List class is my PCB like class, so it handles everything pertaining to process information.
 # Installation
-There is a runnable jar in the Runnable folder
+There is a runnable jar in the root of the project.
+Make sure that the jar is in the same folder as the Process Templates folder since that’s where it grabs the templates from.
+As for java version the jar was made with the Java 17 development kit so make sure that Java 17 is downloaded.
+JDK 17 can be found here https://www.oracle.com/java/technologies/downloads/
 For compiling I used IntelliJ to make and compile the project as well as their GUI builder so whatever dependencies you need for that you will need for this

 # Usage